 Catechesis of the Good Shepherd

-St. Stephen's is proud to offer Catechesis of the Good Shepherd as our Sunday morning education (10:00-11:00) for all children from age 3 to grade 3.
+St. Stephen's offers Catechesis of the Good Shepherd as our Sunday morning education (10:00-11:00) for all children from age 3 to grade 3.
 Registration is required and open to all.

 What is Catechesis of the Good Shepherd?